WordPress for beginners:

 2. Think about function words

 The slug that’s generated by default may include function words like “a”, “the” and “and”.
-In some cases, you might need those to clarify what your page is about.
+Sometimes, you might need those to clarify what your page is about.
 Usually, however, you can leave them out.

 You can read more about this in our WordPress SEO article.